 The structure of the Diploma is closely specified, and consists of 12 courses (or their equivalent) selected from the list of core courses for Group A of the Master of Business Administration.

-The diploma may be completed in a minimum of eight months full-time or up to four years part-time study.
+The Diploma may be completed in a minimum of 8 months full-time or up to 4 years part-time study.
 You can develop a personalised timetable in consultation with the Programme Director, to study on a part-time basis that fits around your personal commitments and goals.
 Students can begin their studies in February, April, or July.

 The PGDipBA courses look at how to lead yourself, others, and change, as well as a wide range of business leadership best practices from accounting to strategy and sustainability.

 For the full requirements, see the Regulations for the Postgraduate Diploma in Business Administration.